Association Croquet – A Summary of the Rules

 The border rules are quite confusing, so feel free to come back to this section if someone hits a corker into the college flowerbeds.

-- Any balls (except the one you’re currently playing) that go within a mallet’s length from a border should be immediately brought in to that distance.
-This doesn’t end your turn, it just happens.
+4. Any balls (except the one you’re currently playing) that go within a mallet’s length from a border should be immediately brought in to that distance.
+This doesn’t end your turn.
 You don’t do this with your current ball so you can get behind other balls close to the edge.
+At the end of every turn, any balls that went off or finished close to the borders get brought in a mallet’s length from the border.

 Some niche rules (only here to settle disputes)